Nexus 5X: Software

 The phone originally came with Android 6.0 Marshmallow, which includes "Now On Tap", "Doze" battery saving feature, detailed control of app permissions, and support for Google "Imprint" fingerprint sensor.

 In December 2015, Google released Android 6.0.1 Marshmallow for the Nexus 5X, among other devices.

 On August 22, 2016, Google released Android 7.0 Nougat for the Nexus 5X, as well as several other devices.

 Google released Android 7.1.1 Nougat for the Nexus 5X (among other devices) in December 2016.
 Among other changes, this update brought some features to the Nexus 5X that had been previously exclusive to the Pixel and Pixel XL phones.

 On August 21, 2017, Google released Android 8.0 Oreo for the Nexus 5X.
 Android 8.1 Oreo was released for the Nexus 5X, as well as some other devices, on December 5, 2017.
 The device received its last security patch in December 2018.

 Design

 Color choices include Carbon, Quartz, and Ice.
-The body is a hard polymer plastic with the proximity sensor, light sensor, voice speaker on top of display and audio speaker below display, RGB LED notification light under audio speaker, and front facing camera on front of device.
-The back of the device includes a 12.3 megapixel camera, Google "Imprint" finger print sensor, dual tone flash, and LGE's laser auto focus.
+The body is a hard plastic with the proximity sensor, light sensor, voice speaker on top of the display and audio speaker below the display, RGB LED notification light under the audio speaker, and front-facing camera on the front of the device.
+The back of the device includes a 12.3 megapixel camera, Google "Imprint" fingerprint sensor, dual tone flash, and LG's laser auto focus.
 One side of the device contains the nano-SIM slot and the other includes the power button, and volume buttons.
 Microphones are on top and bottom of the device.